 Along with the four of us, we also have the most wonderful Lola living with us.
 I have wanted to live with a dog since I was a child.
 But as I am sure most of you would also relate with, that never happened because my parents were reluctant.
 Now, so many years later, I get to witness the beauty and the warmth of a lovely lab who makes me seen (literally and figuratively) by following me around the house.
 Because I am not used to having a dog around, I forget that I share the space with a dog.
 But she always remembers.
 Even when I am just waking up or coming back home after a long day, she’ll be there looking at me to pet her and tell her how much I love her, always reminding me that she sees me.

 I read this book a while ago.
 I was on a spree of reading as much of Brené Brown as I could.
 Some of the things she writes make you feel as if she has put into words something that you have thought about but did not entirely know how to process or make sense of.
 If you have not seen her TED talk, I would also invite you to watch it.

-Below is a quote from the book:
+Below is an excerpt from the book: